 One of the first Adamas 2 built, very well used, but in wonderful condition despite its age.
 I bought it in 2001 from an Italian guitar collector after a long discussion on the price (but hey, that is part of the fun).
 This guitar is well played, the board is elastic and responding, it vibrates well and resonates wonderfully.
 Well balanced in the voice and easy to play, thanks to a perfect keyboard, it's on the light side of my Ovation's and sports a perfect neck.
 It's one of my fovourite guitars, when I pick it up I feel at home.
-I am tempted to say that this might be my best sounding guitar, together with the 2009-FKOA (but don't trust me, I change my mind often...).
+I am tempted to say that this might be my best sounding guitar, but don't trust me, I change my mind often...
 The original brown case is in nice condition, too.
 Thank you Igor!

 1986 Ovation Custom Legend 1869-4 #352412

 I bought this beautiful guitar in May 2014, as a first reaction to the closure of the historical plants of New Hartford, CT by Fender Musical Instruments.
 Seen on Craigslist, it was so clean and the price so low that I decided to buy it although I was looking for a 1619 or 1719.
 Not a scratch, not a sign of wear, in spite of almost 30 years of life.
 And what's best, despite the shallow bowl this 1869 produces a well balanced and quite powerful acoustic voice.
-The soundboard beautiful in spite of some waving that eventually might produce some finish issues, but that's an Ovation trademark :-) The inlays are stunning as on every CL.
+The soundboard is beautiful, in spite of some waving that eventually might produce some finish issues, but that's the Ovation trademark :-) The inlays are stunning as on every CL.
 An instrument easy to carry around and comfortable to play.
 Thanks John!

 1987 Ovation Collectors Edition 1987-7 #367/1000